 Civil War Military Service

-He enrolled for service with the 47th Pennsylvania Volunteers on 16 March 1864 at Easton in Northampton County, Pennsylvania, and mustered in that same day as a Private with the 47th’s A Company.
+What is known at this juncture is that George W. Hall enrolled for service with the 47th Pennsylvania Volunteer Infantry on 16 March 1864 at Easton in Northampton County, Pennsylvania, and mustered in that same day as a Private with the 47th’s A Company.
 Muster rolls for the regiment note that he caught up with the regiment while it was stationed at Berryville, Virginia, and that he joined the regiment from a recruiting depot on 18 September 1864.
 These same rolls also stated that he mustered in as a “Vet Vol,” signaling that he had served with a different regiment earlier in the war.

-If he truly did connect with the regiment on 18 September 1864, George W. Hall’s timing was, depending on one’s perspective, either fortuitous or very, very unlucky for he arrived the day before the 47th Pennsylvania was about to fight one of its most intense battles in the regiment’s distinguished history.
+If this data is accurate and he truly did not connect with the regiment until 18 September 1864, George W. Hall’s timing was, depending on one’s perspective, either fortuitous or very, very unlucky for he appears to have missed participating in the Union’s disastrous Red River Campaign across Louisiana only to have arrived the day before the 47th Pennsylvania was about to fight one of its most intense battles in the regiment’s distinguished history.

 Battles of Opequan and Fisher’s Hill — September 1864